buildpacks/spec/distribution.md

 A buildpackage is a buildpack packaged for distribution.

-A buildpackage MUST exist as either an OCI image on an image registry, an OCI image in a Docker daemon, or a `.cnb` file.

-A `.cnb` file MUST be an uncompressed tar archive containing an OCI image.
-Its file name SHOULD end in `.cnb`.
+A buildpackage MUST exist in one of the following formats:

+* An OCI Image on an image registry.
+* An OCI Image in a Docker daemon.
+* An uncompressed tar archive in [oci-layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format.
+  * The file SHOULD have the extension `.cnb`.

 [†](README.md#linux-only)For Linux buildpackages, all FS layers MUST be buildpack layers.